verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Life, at last, was bearable
 - [ ] Courage comes from the belly, all else is desperation.
 - [ ] There was a terrible sadness about her
+- [ ] There's something about funerals.
+They make you see things better.